fernandoilcruz/caged_rais_project/README.md

 # caged_rais_project
-The project goal is manipulating, visualizing and understanding rais and caged databases.
+The goal of this project is just to experiment with rais and caged databases.